American Legion Post 327 Elected Officers for 2026 – 2027

 Duties: The finance officer of the Post shall have charge of all finances and see that they are safely deposited in some local bank or banks and shall report once a month to the Executive Committee the condition of the finances of the Post, with such recommendations as may deem expedient or necessary for raising funds with which to carry on the activities of the Post.
 The Finance Officer shall sign all checks disbursing the monies of the Post and shall furnish such surety bonds in such sum as shall be fixed by the Post Executive Committee.

-Sergeant at Arms: Jimmie Gowin & Larry Ingels
+Sergeant at Arms: Jimmie Gowin & Doug Walker

 Duties: The Sergeant-At-Arms is the sentinel or tiler (the outer guard of this post) and will especially guard against the loss of The American Legion’s greatest possessions – our deep and abiding spirit of comradeship.
 You will learn the identity and introduce to the Commander all visiting comrades and guests of the Post.
 Into your hands is given the charge of the stand of colors which you will properly display at all Post meetings and on ceremonial occasions.
 The Sergeant-At-Arms arranges the meeting hall and assists the post commander and adjutant in preliminary arrangements for meetings, including leading the color detail during presentation and retirement ceremonies.